 Macau signed a CEPA with Hong Kong in October 2017.
 The Arrangement covers trade in goods and services, investment, intellectual property, and economic and technical cooperation.
 The commitments on liberalisation of goods and services trade (implemented in January 2018) go beyond those undertaken by Hong Kong and Macau under the World Trade Organization.

-Macau’s other major trading partners include Hong Kong, Japan and Switzerland, with consumer and capital goods being its major imported items.
+Macau’s other major trading partners include Japan and Switzerland, with consumer and capital goods being its major imported items.

-Macau’s efforts to diversify its economy could provide further opportunities for Australian businesses, including in areas such as premium food and beverage, digital technology, design and services for smart buildings, and environmental management.
+Macau’s efforts to diversify its economy could provide further opportunities for Australian businesses, including in areas such as premium food and beverages, digital technology, design and services for smart buildings, and environmental management.